 - Process access control rules

-- This mode allows for a detailed access control using user defined access control rules and offers maximum flexibility.
-However, its initial configuration is slightly more complicated such that one of the other two access control modes is recommended for initial testing.
+- This mode allows detailed access control based on user-defined access control rules and offers the greatest flexibility.
+However, its initial setup may be slightly more complicated and time-consuming, so you should choose one of the other two access control modes for initial testing.

-Fine tuning can be done through the configuration page for the demo server to enhance performance in demo mode.
-These configurations should only be altered if performance is not satisfying or if only a small bandwith is available for transferring data.
+In the configuration page for the demo server, you can make some fine tunings to improve the performance of the demo mode.
+These settings should only be changed if the performance is not satisfactory or if only a small network bandwidth is available for data transfer.

 - Update interval

-- You can use this option to specify the interval between to screen updates.
-The smaller this interval is, the higher the update frequency and the smoother the screen transmission.
-However, a considerably low value might lead to higher CPU load and more network traffic.
+This option can be used to set the interval between two screen updates.
+The smaller the interval, the higher the refresh rate and the smoother the screen transfer.
+However, a lower value leads to a higher CPU load and increased network traffic.